shushen/dpdk-ovs/docs/01_Installation.md

 make config && make
 ```

-**Note:** The top-level makefile Intel® DPDK vSwitch has been validated in a limited number of environments, and may be subject to portability issues.
+**Note:** Intel® DPDK vSwitch has been validated in a limited number of environments, and may be subject to portability issues.
 Please follow the manual steps below if you encounter such issues.

 ### Manually